openvinotoolkit/openvino/inference-engine/samples/object_detection_sample_ssd/README.md

 # Object Detection C++ Sample SSD {#openvino_inference_engine_samples_object_detection_sample_ssd_README}

-Inference of object detection networks like SSD-VGG using Synchronous Inference Request API.
+This sample demonstrates how to execute an inference of object detection networks like SSD-VGG using Synchronous Inference Request API.

 Object Detection C++ sample SSD application demonstrates how to use the following Inference Engine C++ API in applications: